 Finally, do let us know how we can support you in your Life After Arts Award in this short survey.
 It will help us to tailor our future offer.

 Keep an eye on our growing list of opportunities on Voice for job postings and training activities.

 Help and support comes to those who ask for it!

 And the cultural sector demonstrates this best.
 It's about working together and sharing knowledge.
 Who should I ask to use that space?
 How shall I compile my Arts Award portfolio?
 Where can I get funding for my project?
 Anybody know a good drummer?

 Arts Award prepares you for a creative life in so many ways.
 And if you want to meet like-minded individuals, ask for help achieving the higher levels, or advice on, say, which drama schools to apply to - then get on over to our Facebook group.
 If you're concerned about using Facebook for networking, then don't be!
 Here's some guidance we've put together to help you with using several social media platforms - with links to how you can ensure your privacy is sorted...

-As well as our networks you might be Interested in joining others too.
-We'd also suggest:
+As well as our own network you might be Interested in joining others too.
+We'd suggest:

 - Young Arts Fundraisers Network - a professional network for early-career fundraisers in the cultural sector

 - Young Professionals in the Arts - a London-based networking group created to foster connections for creative and visual arts professionals